ARCHER2-HPC/archer2-website/support-access/cu-calc.md

 <h3>Totals</h3>

-<p>This is information on the total kAUs and notional cost of the
+<p>This is information on the total CUs and notional cost of the
 current job specification.
 It is useful for filling out Section 1, Part 4 of the ARCHER Technical Assessment Form and also for the cost associated with ARCHER use in the Je-S submission system.</p>